BrendanTimmons/gradient.vim/README.md

 # Todo:

-Get it to insert result in a nicer format into the current buffer.
+* Get it to insert result in a nicer format into the current buffer.
+* Get it to autoload
+* More plugin like features?